thbe/puppet-yum/README.md

 $elPassenger                 = $yum::params::elPassenger
 $elPassengerTesting          = $yum::params::elPassengerTesting
 $elIcinga                    = $yum::params::elIcinga
+$elOwncloud                  = $yum::params::elOwncloud,
 $elCustom                    = $yum::params::elCustom
 ```

 ##Limitations

-This module has been built on and tested against Puppet 3.6 and higher.
+This module has been built on and tested against Puppet 3.7 and higher.

 The module has been tested on: